-We make parents aware of our policy through the link on our school website.
+We make parents aware of our policy (through the school website)

-L. Partnerships with other agencies
+M. Partnerships with other agencies

-The school recognises that it is essential to establish positive and effective working relationships with other agencies.
-Prevention Service, Children and Families Service, Barnardo's, Police, Health, District Council, NSPCC ChildLine Schools' Service, National Youth Advocacy Service, Children's Centres etc.)
+The school recognises that it is essential to establish positive and effective working relationships with other agencies (Insert details of relationships the school has for promoting a safe and supportive environment e.g. Early Help, Children and Families Service, Barnardo's, Police, Health, District Council, NSPCC ChildLine Schools' Service, National Youth Advocacy Service, Children's Centres etc.)